ZekeMoore/NYC_Citibike_Analysis/README.md

 ### Trips by Weekday Per Hour
 ![TripbyWeekdayPerHour](https://github.com/ZekeMoore/NYC_Citibike_Challenge/blob/main/Resources/Trips%20by%20Weekdays%20per%20Hour.jpg)
 The above heatmap illustrates the number of trips by weekday per hour.
 The legend displays the color assignment for the heatmap.
-Light orange shows a minimum of 360 trips, and dark orange-red illustrates up to 44,905 trips.
+Light seafoam green shows a minimum of 360 trips, and dark blue illustrates up to 44,905 trips.
 It is apparent that 5 and 6 pm are the most common times for trips, and that the wee hours of the morning are the least popular times.

 ### Trips by Gender
 ![TripsbyGender](https://github.com/ZekeMoore/NYC_Citibike_Challenge/blob/main/Resources/Trips%20by%20Gender%20(Weekday%20per%20hour).jpg)
 The above heatmap shows trips by weekday per hour by gender.
 In the link, there is a sliding bar that allows the viewer to see all genders.
-It is clear that men make up the majority of users by the concentration of orange red on their chart.
-The females chart has a similar distrubution as the male chart, but in a lighter shade of orange.
+It is clear that men make up the majority of users by the concentration of bkue on their chart.
+The females chart has a similar distrubution as the male chart, but in a lighter shade of seafoam green.
 Both men and women tend to ride more during the weekday peak traffic hours.
 Users of unknown gender tend to ride Citibikes slightly more often on the weekend.

 ### User Trips by Gender by Weekday
 ![TripsbeGenderbyWeekday](https://github.com/ZekeMoore/NYC_Citibike_Challenge/blob/main/Resources/User%20trips%20by%20weekday%20by%20gender.jpg)
 The above heatmap illustrates user trips by gender by weekday, and a breakdown between subscribers and customers.
-The legend displays the color coding of the heatmap: from seafoam green at the low point of 3,528 users and dark indigo at 259,316 users.
+The legend displays the color coding of the heatmap: from seafoam green at the low point of 3,528 users and dark blue at 259,316 users.
 It is apparent that the most trips are taken by male subscripers, followed by female subscribers.

 ### Top Ending Locations
 ![TopEndingLocations](https://github.com/ZekeMoore/NYC_Citibike_Challenge/blob/main/Resources/Top%20Ending%20Locations.jpg)